Sociology of Terrorism, Books on Sociology of Terrorism

 non-violence; it also opposed the amendment in December 1999 of Articles 2 and 3 of the

-The terrorist group operates in Northern Ireland, Great Britain, and Irish Republic.
+group operates in Northern Ireland, Great Britain, and Irish Republic.

 Revolutionary Armed Forces of Colombia (FARC)